asantra1/devops-challenge-master/README.md

 ## Deploying

+The overall project has been divided into 3 sub projects which are mentioned below.
+1. tf-bootstrap folder contains the terraform code to create the s3 bucket, dynamo db for terraform state.
+This project maintains the terraform state locally and should be accessible by admin to create the terraform state remote back end configuration single time.
+2. the root folder contains the terraform code to
+   - Provision EKS cluster using node
+   -
 //TODO Please update here on how to create the s3 bucket, dynamo db for terraform state and any requirements for running the terraform code.
 1. Backend config - var is not allowed - need to pass as command line parameters
 2. Create the s3 bucket first - maybe through code and separate terraform